Portfolio Risk Analytics

 Reading the Correlation Matrix

 The correlation matrix is the entry point for diversification decisions.
-High positive correlation between two positions (above 0.7) means they will move together in most market conditions, so combining them does not reduce risk meaningfully; the book's effective concentration is higher than the position count suggests.
-Low or negative correlation (below 0.3, or negative) is what diversification actually looks like.
-Correlations are computed on returns over the selected lookback window; they are not stable over time, so a position pair that looked diversifying in one regime can co-move heavily in another (the 2020 March cross-asset correlation spike is the canonical example).
+It correlates your holdings by underlying ticker (the largest books are truncated to the top handful of symbols), computed on returns over a 90-day price-history window when history is available, falling back to sector-based estimates when it is not - the panel labels which source it used.
+High positive correlation between two underlyings (the matrix flags the heavy zone) means they move together in most conditions, so holding both does not reduce risk meaningfully and the book's effective concentration is higher than the position count suggests.
+Low or negative correlation is what diversification actually looks like.
+Correlations are not stable over time, so a pair that looked diversifying in one regime can co-move heavily in another (the March 2020 cross-asset spike is the canonical example).
 Read the matrix as a current-state diagnostic, not a permanent property of the book.

 Stress Scenario Design